ATLauncher/discord-bot/README.md

 terraform apply tf.plan
 ```

-Now you can run `pm2 deploy production setup` to setup the droplet ready for deployments, and then
+Now you can run `pm2 deploy production setup` to setup the droplet ready for deployments.

+Once done, you'll also need to copy over a `production.json` file with your config in it to
+`/home/node/discord-bot/source/config/production.json`.

-to deploy new changes to the code, run `pm2 deploy production`.
-Note that you will need to change
+And then to deploy new changes to the code, run `pm2 deploy production`.
+Note that you will need to
-the `ecosystem.config.js` file in order to point to the correct repository, if it's not this one.
+change the `ecosystem.config.js` file in order to point to the correct repository, if it's not this
+one.

 ## Config